troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 ---
-title: Chapter 4 NEW - Linear momentum and the centre of mass
+title: Chapter 4 Linear momentum and the centre of mass
 numbering:
   headings:
   heading_1: